FarronF/limerick-council-meetings/meetings/2025/02/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th January 2025.md

 **REPLY**: An audit of all disabled parking spaces in the Metropolitan District will be undertaken to

 establish if the appropriate dished kerbs, road markings and signage are in place.
+Thereafter,
+---
-Thereafter,--- 12
+12

 if required, a remedial action plan will be coordinated through the Metropolitan District